bpsm/edn-java/README.md

 Maps map to `java.util.HashMap` and sets to `java.util.HashSet`.

-The parser is provided a a configuration when created:
+The parser is provided a configuration when created:

     Parsers.newParser(Parsers.defaultConfiguration())